SeleniumHQ/www.seleniumhq.org/src/main/rst/06_test_design_considerations.rst

 .. code-block:: java

 	/**
-	 * Selenium-WebDriver -- Clicks on element only if it is available on page.
+	 * Selenium-WebDriver -- Clicks on an element only if it is available on a page.
 	 *
 	 * param elementLocator
 	 */
 	public void safeClick(String elementLocator) {
 		WebElement webElement = getDriver().findElement(By.XXXX(elementLocator));
 		if(webElement != null) {
-			selenium.click(elementLocator);
+			selenium.click(webElement);
 		} else {
-			// Using the TestNG API for logging Reporter.log("Element: " +elementLocator+ ", is not available on page - "
+			// Using the TestNG API for logging Reporter.log("Element: " + elementLocator + ", is not available on a page - "
 					+ getDriver().getUrl());
 		}
 	}